 You're in the right place if you...

-don’t feel comfortable saying what you mean and meaning what you say

-- feel as though you're being taken advantage of and want to gain confidence to be firm with people and stop getting taken advantage of feel exhausted or steamrolled by loved ones and struggle setting boundaries with them want to gain some confidence in how awesome you are, but currently feel a little insecure and about what others think of you

-- are notoriously bad at coping with changes in your life
+don’t feel comfortable saying what you mean and meaning what you say feel as though you're being taken advantage of and want to gain confidence to be firm with people and stop getting taken advantage of feel exhausted or steamrolled by loved ones and struggle setting boundaries with them want to gain some confidence in how awesome you are, but currently feel a little insecure and about what others think of you not good at coping with changes and transitions in your life